evan758321-source/Animal-Company-Copy-Tutorial-More-Info/readme.md

 2. Decompile APK
 - Use APKToolGUI or similar to unpack

-3. Patch Server URL
+3. Patch Server URL (WILL NOT WORK PAST LAVA UPD!)
 - Open global-metadata.dat in MetaDataStringEditor
 - Ctrl+F:
   https://animalcompany.us-east1.nakamacloud.io

 - Replace with:
   Your hosted backend url if self hosting
 - For free hosting go to "pythonanywhere.com" and then make an app and make sure you choose flask and the latest python
 - Then make 2 new folders named "files" and then inside the files folder make a new one called "gamedata" (without quotations for both) and make sure to put your update zip in there
 - and make sure you change it in the backend too! (default is zombie update) (or ask ai to do it for you idfc)

-- Or go to [Fixed native lib](https://github.com/evan758321-source/Animal-Company-Copy-Tutorial-actually-good/releases/tag/works) and change the backend.
+ - go to [Fixed native lib](https://github.com/evan758321-source/Animal-Company-Copy-Tutorial-actually-good/releases/tag/works) and change the backend.
+ONLY NEEDED IF PAST LAVA UPD!!!
+ - IT WILL NOT WORK IF YOU'RE PYTHON ANYWHERE USERNAME ISNT 18 characters long (only past lava update)

 4. Inject App ID